finetjul/trame-slicer/README.rst

 Acknowledgment
 --------------

-This library was funded by the following projects :
+This project was mainly funded by the following grants:

-* `Cure Overgrowth Syndromes (COSY) RHU Project <https://rhu-cosy.com/en/accueil-english/>`_.
+* ANR-18-RHUS-0005: `Cure Overgrowth Syndromes (COSY) RHU Project <https://rhu-cosy.com/en/accueil-english/>`_. from the French Agence Nationale de la
+Recherche.
-* `Handling heterogeneous Imaging and signal data for analysing the Neurodevelopmental Trajectories of premature newborns (HINT) ANR project <https://anr-hint.pages.in2p3.fr/>`_
+* ANR-22-CE45-0034: `Handling heterogeneous Imaging and signal data for analysing the Neurodevelopmental Trajectories of premature newborns (HINT) ANR project <https://anr-hint.pages.in2p3.fr/>`_ from the French Agence Nationale de la Recherche.

 This library was created from the `trame-cookicutter <https://github.com/Kitware/trame-cookiecutter/>`_ library.